a5221985/tutorials/Embedded_Systems/embedded_systems_programming_on_arm_cortext_m3_m4_processor.md

 				2. `led.o` - base address is 00000000 in `.o` file
 			5. Linker assigns relocatable addresses to each of the files
 				1. Decided based on microcontroller memory map
+			6. Base address of data section is also 00000000
+			7. Base address of bss section is also 00000000

 ### Code and Data of a Program ###
+1.

 ### Linker and Locator ###
 ### Different Data and Sections of a Program ###
 ### BSS vs Data ###